Detailed information is supplied for the rites in blue.

 11am, 1pm, 3pm, and 5pm

-Oharae (大祓、major ritual of purification) is held to remove impurities and people’s sins.
+Oharae (大祓、major ritual of purification) is held to remove impurities and sins.
 Harae (祓、purification) is held at the beginning of all Shinto rituals, and it is one of the most important rituals.